cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/KGToolbox/readme.md

 `cross_graph_alignment_training_labelled.tsv` has two columns.
 The question column should provide the main keywords within the question, with stop words for example "what", "find", "the" and the entities should be removed from the question.
 The "true_domain" column contains a list of strings, where the domains that could answer the question should be stated.
-The available options in 2023-06-21 are "ontokin", "ontocompchem", "ontospecies", "ontoagent", "wikidata", "pubchem", "ontokin_reaction", "ontospecies_new".
+The available options as of 2023-06-21 are "ontokin", "ontocompchem", "ontospecies", "ontoagent", "wikidata_numerical", "pubchem", "ontokin_reaction", "ontospecies_new".
 In the near future, the "ontospecies_new" label should be removed if the "old ontospecies" ontology is removed.
 Below is an example of the question.